raquo/XStream.scala/README.md

 ### Misc
 * Update to latest version of XStream
 * Figure out how versioning should work for this project
+* Figure out why we can't always use trailing dollar sign in stream variable names

 ## Reporting bugs
 * If you found a bug, please open a github issue describing actual and expected behavior.